Fare Evasion Prevention

 The General Manager is accelerating a study into whether BART should replace its fare gates.

 Concerns about fare evasion have increased calls for new gates but there is no simple solution.
 The price tag to replace the system’s 600 fare gates is $150-200 million and funding has not yet been identified.
 In Winter 2018, BART retrofitted existing fare gates at the north end of the Embarcadero Station, as well as at the Pittsburg Center and Antioch Stations.
 The modifications increase the air pressure used to cinch the barrier closed, which increases the effort needed to force the barrier open.
 This pilot showed a reduction in forced openings of the fare gates and based on its success, BART is implementing the retrofits system wide.
 All arrays except the ADA gates are being modified.
-A pilot that modified the ADA fare gate at Richmond Station with upper flaps to create a double leaf, stacked fare gate started in June 2019.
-This prototype was designed with a safety engineer and will be closely monitored as decisions are made regarding modifications moving forward.
-In Summer 2019, BART will pilot a higher barrier concept to reduce jumping at Fruitvale Station that involved adding a barrier that pops-up from the fare gate leaves when they close.
+A pilot that modified the fare gates at Richmond Station with upper flaps to create double leaf, stacked fare gates started in June 2019. and will be closely monitored as decisions are made regarding modifications moving forward.
+In July 2019, BART began a pilot to reduce jumping at Fruitvale Station that involved adding a barrier that pops-up from the fare gate leaves when they close.
 Both prototypes were reviewed and approved by a safety engineer and will be closely monitored as decisions are made regarding modifications moving forward.
 Visit our Fare Gate Modifications project page for more information.

 Station hardening is changing infrastructure other than the fare gates to prevent fare evasion.
 Station hardening investments could include heightened barriers around paid areas, alarmed swing gates and exit doors, elevators moved into paid areas, configured fire alarm systems, digital camera network, video screens and modified fare gates.
 BART completed a number of these improvements in Fiscal Year 2018.